-The price of the property in Spain has remained stable over the last few years and many investors are thinking of buying to rent or enjoying the property and renting it out while they are away.
+The price of property in Spain has remained stable over the last few years and many investors are thinking of buying to rent or enjoying the property and renting it out while they are away.
 There are a number of different options or forms of renting-out property in Spain, though, do remember to consider the pitfalls of buying a property in Spain, before proceeding.

 When the parties to a lease prefer stability and a longer duration of the contract, with the current applicable regulation, the tenant has the right to remain in the property for a period of at least 5 years, unless he wants to end it before that date communicating this decision with a month in advance of the end of the contract or required periods.
 This contract is exempt from VAT and the taxation type is the Patrimonial Transmissions tax that is regulated by the Regional Government in which the property it is located.

 If you are considering investing in a property for the purposes of buy to let in Spain targeted at long term rentals, larger towns and cities are a better option than rural property.

 The use in this case is different from the abovementioned long-term renting scenario.
 It could be for summer holidays, or for other different purposes of the tenant who needs the property for a short period due to work transfer, school term, etc. In this type of renting, no complementary services are offered, such as cleaning, reception, and the availability of the property for rent cannot be announced on the tourist rental's platform.

 The contract is governed by the free choice of the parties.
 To give an example, the property rented in summer on the beach for a week, fortnight, or month, which does not have other complementary services of cleaning, change of sheets or telephone switchboard, nor is it advertised on tourist offer channels, will be a seasonal rental.
 It is exempt from VAT, the tenant will only pay the agreed rent, as long as the lessor is a natural person and not a business/company.

 Rental of Tourist Accommodation - Holiday Rentals